 We have 'shovel-ready' infrastructure opportunities which can create many good jobs and invest in the future of local communities, while also moving us toward our strategic goals.
-Long-term weaknesses in our infrastructure include the housing stock which is among the least energy efficient in the OECD, and our transport infrastructure, which encourages expensive and inefficient modes of travel.
+Long-term weaknesses in our infrastructure include the housing stock which is among the least energy efficient in the Organisation for Economic Co-operation and Development (OECD) and our transport infrastructure, which encourages expensive and inefficient modes of travel.